 |317:30-5-41.||Inpatient hospital coverage/limitations|

 (a) Covered hospital inpatient services are those medically necessary services which require an inpatient stay ordinarily furnished by a hospital for the care and treatment of inpatients and which are provided under the direction of a physician or dentist in an institution approved under OAC:317:30:5-40.1(a) or (b).
-Effective October 1, 2005, claims for inpatient admissions provided on or after October 1st in acute care or critical access hospitals are reimbursed utilizing a Diagnosis Related Groups (DRG) methodology.
+Claims for inpatient admissions in acute care or critical access hospitals are reimbursed the lesser of the billed charges or the Diagnosis Related Groups (DRG) amount.

 (b) Inpatient status.
 OHCAconsiders a member an inpatient when the member is admitted to the hospital and is counted in the midnight census.
 In situations when a member inpatient admission occurs and the member dies, is discharged following an obstetrical stay, or is transferred to another facility on the day of admission, the member is also considered an inpatient of the hospital.